Cervical mucus changes throughout the menstrual cycle. Tracking it can help predict ovulation.

-If you’re bleeding outside of your normal menstrual period and don’t think you’re pregnant, see your doctor.
+If you’re bleeding outside of your menstrual period and don’t think you’re pregnant, talk with a doctor.

-In general, cervical mucus discharge is a normal part of a woman’s cycle.
-It’s nothing to be concerned about.
-Let your doctor know if you notice any cervical mucus of an abnormal color or with a foul smell, or experience itching or redness.
+Cervical mucus discharge is a typical part of the menstrual cycle.
+Talk with a doctor if you notice any cervical mucus with an unusual color or foul smell, or if you experience itching or redness.

-Tracking cervical mucus can be an effective way to help predict ovulation.
-Make sure you track your mucus for at least one cycle prior to trying to conceive.
-If you’re trying to avoid pregnancy, always use a backup method of birth control like condoms or pills.
+Tracking cervical mucus can be an effective way to predict ovulation.
+Track your mucus for at least one cycle before trying to conceive.
+If you’re trying to avoid pregnancy, use a backup birth control method.